GGiecold-zz/PySCUBA/README.md

 # PySCUBA

 PySCUBA stands for "Python for Single-cell Clustering Using Bifurcation Analysis."

 PySCUBA is a novel computational method for extracting lineage relationships from single-cell genomics data, and modeling the dynamic changes associated with cell differentiation.
 PySCUBA draws techniques from nonlinear dynamics and stochastic differential equation theories, providing a systematic framework for modeling complex processes involving multi-lineage specifications.

+There is a MATLAB implementation of this method.
+However, PySCUBA is a complete overhaul and redesign, where some bugs, mathematical inconsistencies and improper handling of outlier cases have been taken care of.
+PySCUBA is open source and can be used without the high licensing fees that were hampering some of our colleagues.
+Furthermore, PySCUBA is a much faster and more efficient way of handling the computations and data processing underlying the corresponding computational biology method.
+On a benchmark comparison, it was found that where the MATLAB code took about 20 minutes to complete, PySCUBA handles the same task in about 30 seconds.

 Installation
 ------------